 “No, not ‘here’.”

-She probably meant for him to kick her, but he didn’t really have an interest in kicking a high-schooler’s backside as the world and his grandma passed by.
+She probably meant for him to kick her, but he didn’t really have an interest in kicking a high-schooler’s backside as the world and his wife passed by.

 “Just hurry up, I promised to meet my friends.”

 Sakuta had a promise too, an important one at that.
 As he was doing this, time was ticking away.
 He also had to help the lost girl, so he would definitely be late, so now wasn’t the time to spend doing pointless things.
 At this point, kicking her would be the quickest.

 He lightly kicked the student’s backside.
 She should be satisfied with this, he thought.

 He kicked her harder than before, making a thump.

 “Alright, I don’t know what’ll happen!”